xenanetworks/open-automation-utilities/docs/source/getting_started/step_by_step.rst

     xoa-utils[123456][port0/0] > an config --off --no-loopback

-    xoa-utils[123456][port0/0] > lt config --on --preset0 standard --mode= nteractive
+    xoa-utils[123456][port0/0] > lt config --on --preset0 standard --mode interactive

     xoa-utils[123456][port0/0] > lt im 0 nrz

 .. note::

-    The initial modulation of each lane on a port is by default PAM2 (NRZ).
+    The initial modulation of each serdes on a port is by default PAM2 (NRZ).
 If you want to change them, you can use :doc:`../cli_ref/anlt/lt/lt_im`, otherwise do nothing.

 .. important::